brixen/mkruby/README.md

 managers.

-This fact suggests a relatively simple goal for a tool to install one or more implementation of Ruby: *Put the focking thing where the user requested it, and don't do anything else.*
+This fact suggests a relatively simple goal for a tool to install one or more implementations of Ruby: *Put the focking thing where the user requested it, and don't do anything else.*

 Or, in algorithmic pseudo code: